 I serve as the Chair of the Kenmore Planning Commission, a Precinct Committee Officer for the Democratic Party, and Co-Executive Director of Mid Sound Fisheries Enhancement Group.

-I would be deeply honored to earn your support and work for you on Kenmore City Council. ❤️
+I would be deeply honored to earn your support and work for all of us on Kenmore City Council. ❤️

 We grow best working together.